serverlessworkflow/specification/specification.md

 The `annotations` property defines a list of helpful terms describing the workflows intended purpose, subject areas, or other important qualities, for example "machine learning", "monitoring", "networking", etc

-The `dataInputSchema` and `dataOutputSchema` properties can be used to validate model against a defined JSON Schema.
+The `inputDataSchema` and `outputDataSchema` properties can be used to validate input and output data against a defined JSON Schema.

-The `dataInputSchema` property validates the [workflow data input](#Workflow-Data-Input).
+The `inputDataSchema` property validates the [workflow data input](#Workflow-Data-Input).
 Validation should be performed before any states are executed.
-In case of a starting [Event state](#Event-state), it is not used to validate its event payloads.
+In case of a start [Event state](#Event-state) the input schema is ignored, if present.
 The `failOnValidationErrors` property  determines if workflow execution should continue in case of validation errors.

-The `dataOutputSchema` property validates the [Workflow data output](#workflow-data-output).
+The `outputDataSchema` property validates the [Workflow data output](#workflow-data-output).
 Validation should be performed after workflow execution has finished successfully.
-Successfully means the workflow has completed an end state without errors.
+Successfully means that the workflow has completed an end state without errors.
 The `failOnValidationErrors` property determines what should be done when the workflow output does not match the provided schema.
 If `failOnValidationErrors` is true, an error should be thrown.
 If executed within a subprocess, that error might be handled by the parent workflow.
 If `failOnValidationErrors` is false, it is up to the implementor to warn the user about that fact using any mean, except throwing an error.
 For example, printing a log.